 Editors of the Camden Series

-From January 2022, the Camden Series will be edited by Dr Richard Gaunt (University of Nottingham) and Dr Siobhan Talbott (Keele University) whose appointment you can read about here.
+The Camden Series is edited by Dr Richard Gaunt (University of Nottingham) and Professor Siobhan Talbott (Keele University).

 Richard is Associate Professor in History at the University of Nottingham, with expertise in the political and electoral history of late-eighteenth and nineteenth-century Britain.
 Siobhan is Reader in Early Modern History at Keele University, with research expertise in the economic and social history of Britain and the Atlantic World.
 Both have extensive experience of preparing and publishing scholarly editions of primary texts.